-A classic of the British table, Beef Wellington was named after the Duke of Wellington in 1851 and has graced British tables ever since.
-The recipe is based on a classic French boeuf en croute, beef wrapped in pastry.
-It is a great dish for a celebration and often served at Christmas for that reason.
-But don't save it for just once a year; it deserves so much more.
-Make a change with your Sunday lunch.
-What a treat that would be!
-Though you may want to forget the Yorkshire Pudding, as both may be too filling.
+A classic of British cuisine, beef Wellington was named after the Duke of Wellington in 1851 and has graced British tables ever since.
+The recipe is based on a classic French boeuf en croûte or beef wrapped in pastry.
+It is a great dish to make for a celebration and is often served at Christmas for that reason.
+But don't save this classic dish for once a year.
+Beef Wellington deserves to be enjoyed more often than just during the holiday season.
+Consider changing up your Sunday lunch or a classic family dinner roast with this meaty treat (although you may want to pass on the Yorkshire pudding since the combination will be quite filling).

-Many shy away from making a Beef Wellington, as it has a reputation for being difficult.
-This recipe shows that it isn't.
-It is a tried and tested recipe, and it works.
-Just follow the steps, and you will be amazed at the results.
+Many cooks shy away from making a beef Wellington, as it has a reputation for being difficult to prepare.
+This recipe is not.
+It's been tried and tested and, more importantly, it works.
+Simply follow the steps, and you will be amazed at the results.

-This classic Beef Wellington recipe comes courtesy of Angela Boggiano from her book Pie and is a truly classic British recipe.
+This classic beef Wellington recipe comes courtesy of Angela Boggiano from her book, Pie.

 - 2 cloves garlic (minced)